puppetlabs/puppet-docs/source/guides/custom_facts.markdown

         ├── system_load.rb
         └── users.rb

-Facter would try to load system\_load.rb, users.rb, and rackspace.rb.
+Facter would try to load 'facter/system\_load.rb', 'facter/users.rb', and 'facter/rackspace.rb'.

 Facter also will check the environment variable FACTERLIB for a colon delimited set of directories, and will try to load all ruby files in those directories.